Ryan-Spooner/Shattered-Requiem/docs/index.md

 # Welcome to Shattered Requiem

-## A Message to Players
+## A Letter

 Survivor,

 The promise of Utopia, a new Atlantis, was empty.
 Our demagogues crafted visions of prosperity, free energy, eternal life.
-But such blessings were meant for the highborn.
-Useless eaters, they called us.
-Genetic hazards to prune like a crooked shoot.
-We were lied to, our minds poisoned, and our bodies by the water, through the food.
+But those gifts were for highborns.
+Useless eaters, they call us.
+Genetic hazards to prune like crooked shoots.
+We were lied to, our minds and bodies poisoned.
 A single voice couldn't break their hold.
-But the blood of martyrs nourished a rebellion.
+But the blood of martyrs stoked a flame.

-Project Aion was about to go online--their religious climax into godhood.
-Iter hacked the CCTVs at the Citadel and we saw those bastards congratulating each other, indulging sick pleasures.
-Quite the pinnacle of humanity, with plans to vacate and cleanse the planet.
-We fought back with the means we had: scorched earth suicide.
+Project Aion was to go online--their ascent to godhood.
+Iter hacked the Citadel's CCTVs and we saw those bastards congratulating each other, indulging sick pleasures.
+The pinnacle of humanity, *heh*.
+Plans to vacate and cleanse the planet.
+We fought back: scorched earth suicide.

-Stuxnet-terminus.
-That’s what I named it.
+Stuxnet-terminus is what I named it.
 Armageddon rolled into 16 kilobytes of binary.
-It had one target: an actuator deep within the Global Village Fusion Center.
+My *magnum opus*, a final fuck you to the suits.
+There was one target: an actuator deep within the Global Village Fusion Center.
 The complex was impenetrable, its entire network air-gapped, with Faraday shields that could withstand a tactical nuke.
 Droids kept the equipment in good repair.
 Perfectly compliant.
 GVFC mercs made sure no unregistered soft bodies came within two clicks of the perimeter walls.
-There was one crack in the defense: a lone engineer, Dimitar Borisov.

-He was a Bulgarian prick.
-Would slink into the fortress's bowels to upgrade firmware once every full moon, like a high priest on Yom Kippur.
+There was one crack in the defense, just big enough to slip through: A lone engineer, Dimitar Borisov.
+He was a Bulgarian prick, the only human allowed into the facility interior.
+Once every full moon, he'd descend into the fortress's bowels to upgrade firmware.

 They could have had a drone load the patches.
 Sociopaths get off to that kind of theater, though.
-Makes them feel important.
 Which was fine enough.
-We cooked and propagated the payload: Everything that touched the net sucked it up.
+We cooked and propagated a payload: Everything that touched the net got a copy.
 In nine months, Mr. Borisov's implant pinged us.

-Temperature, coordinates, kernel process, MAC on the FPGA: over one-hundred parameters accounted for.
+Temperature, coordinates, kernel process, MAC on the FPGA--over one-hundred parameters accounted for.
 Nicking that info wasn't easy.
 Disguising the exploit, that was the real bitch.
-It was my *magnum opus*, a final fuck you to the suits.
-What happened next... maybe there's something to that starlord crap they're peddling.
+What happened next, well, maybe there's something to that starlord crap they're peddling.
 Dimensional rifts?
-A disease or mutation?
+A disease?
+Mutation?
 Whatever it is, the explosion bought us a new life.

-Unholy ambition plunged us into a desperate war.
-Against undead hordes.
+Unholy ambition put us into a desperate war against undead hordes.
 Against ourselves.

 I welcome you to a Shattered Requiem.
-Enemies are born in chaos and allies forged in blood.
+Enemies are born in chaos and allies, in blood.

-Find the Citadel, a stronghold and safe haven.
-Align with us, that's what I recommend.
-Or take it for yourself if you can.
-Carve your path, hunt treasure and danger.
-And prepare yourself.
+I invite you to find the Citadel, our stronghold and a safe haven.
+Or you can take it for yourself, if you can.
+Carve a path, hunt treasure and defy this abysmal fate.

+But make sure to prepare yourself.
 Night is coming.

 ---